 Parking is restricted to within the yellow-lined parking spaces.
 Vehicles may not back into parking spaces.
 There are clearly marked parking facilities for four- and two-wheeled motor vehicles in all of COM's parking lots.

-All students who drive a vehicle should have displayed on the left-hand bottom of their vehicle's back window a valid COM parking decal.
+All students and employees who drive a vehicle should have a valid COM parking decal displayed on the left-hand bottom corner of their vehicle's back window.
 Decals must be affixed to the outside of the rear window.
 Motorcycles should display their valid COM parking decal on the rear area of the motorcycle that is clearly visible to patrolling COM officers.